stefanhacks/roguemap_generator/README.md

 ### Shortcomings:
 - Tileset has repeated graphics.
 The reason for this is so I can compare the pathways from the Terrain editor with Godot's Documentation with less hassle.
 - Implementation might not be the most optimal one, I relied only on my own code and experience to implement this.

+### Where to Go:
+- Might make this prettier by adding custom rooms, objects and random objects within.
+- Define navigation zones, add agents.
+- IDK, not the current focus.